Shrenil19/BrainyPhonics/README.md

   - [CHECKING FOR DEFAULT DEPENDENCIES] be sure to check your build.gradle to ensure your Android Studio supports JUnitRunner, Espresso, and ConstraintLayouts.
 Also be sure you have access to the java.lang.Object.BroadcastReceiver component

 DEPENDENCIES
-  - this app uses v1.2.0 of Volley, a REST client for Java that makes use of the JSONObject and JSONArrays
+  - this app uses v1.2.0 of Volley, a REST client for Java that makes use of the JSONObject and JSONArray objects

 DOWNLOAD
   - Clone this repository (git clone git@github.com:Shrenil19/BrainyPhonics.git